 There is a limit in how far BEFORE your protected filing date (PFD) you can get benefits (12 months in a Social Security Title 2 Disability Insurance claim — SSDI or DIB).

 However, this is only part of the total amount of back benefits most people are entitled to.
-Continue reading Are you limited to only 12 months of back Social Security benefits?
+Continue reading Can you get more than 12 months of Social Security disability benefits?

 If you are disabled, how far back will Social Security pay benefits?
 Back to when the disability began?